 Anyway, after some shenanigans on board (involving Bartlett and some military espionage), Lorelei and Dorothy eventually arrive in London.
 They encounter several impoverished aristocrats who are selling off their jewels to wealthy Americans.
 One particular £7,500 tiara catches Lorelei’s eye; what’s a poor girl to do but seek out a wealthy man to buy it for her?
 She settles on Sir Francis Beekman (whom she calls Piggie).
-He’s rich, but also married (duh) and notoriously stingy.
-Still, using a heady combination of flattery and promises of discretion, Lorelei convinces him to buy the coveted tiara for her.
+He’s rich, but also married, and notoriously stingy.
+Using a heady combination of flattery and promises of discretion, Lorelei convinces him to buy the coveted tiara for her anyway.

 With that taken care of, Dorothy and Lorelei head to Paris, but unbeknownst to them Lady Beekman is hot on their tails, hell-bent on confronting Lorelei about this tiara business.
 In thirty-five years of marriage, she says, her husband has never once bought her a gift, and she accuses Lorelei of having seduced him.
 Lady B tries to get her lawyers to steal the tiara back, but Lorelei manages to trick them with a fake one, and everyone goes home happy